-From the 1st January 2010 the Medicare Safety Net rebate will be “capped” for Assisted Reproductive Technology services.
-The Medicare Safety Net is not means tested, nor is a restriction placed on the number of treatment cycles patients can undertake in a calendar year.
-Medicare Australia will continue to calculate the safety net threshold as 80% of the patients out of pocket expenses once the patient has reached their relevant Medicare Safety Net Threshold.
-Once calculated, if this amount is more than the capped amount for a particular treatment cycle, patients receive the Medicare Safety Net rebate at the capped amount.
-However, if the calculation is less than the capped amount for a particular treatment cycle, patients receive the Medicare Safety Net rebate at the lesser amount.
+Medicare will continue to calculate the safety net threshold as 80 per cent of a person’s out-of-pocket expenses once the patient has reached his or her relevant limit.
+If this amount is more than the capped amount for a particular treatment cycle, patients receive the Safety Net rebate at the capped amount.
+However, if the calculation is less than the capped amount for a particular treatment cycle, patients receive the Safety Net rebate at the lesser amount.

 City Fertility Centre is committed to providing patients with outstanding quality of care and offers the latest technology in ART services.

 All patients are provided with informed financial consent before starting each treatment cycle.
 Should you require further information, do not hesitate to contact a member of our patient services team, who will be glad to discuss the costs involved in your treatment cycle.